 Although most people use computing resources in a legal, ethical and responsible manner, it is possible that willful or even accidental misuse can seriously disrupt the work of others.
 These guidelines are provided to increase your awareness of the issues involved.

-- College Use
+- University Use

 - Account Use

 All accounts have a password to prevent unauthorized access of the account.
 You should not share your password with anyone or write it down in a publicly viewable location, as you are responsible for activity associated with your account.
 To keep your account secure you should periodically change your password.